the-events-calendar/tribe-common/readme.txt

  = [4.9.6.1] 2019-04-25 =

 * Fix - Switch from using `any` to `[ 'publish', 'private' ]` for `post_status` on any Object Relational Mapping queries [126377]
+* Fix - Resolve ORM Decorator issues that could cause fatal errors when calling methods not defined in the extending class

 = [4.9.6] 2019-04-23 =